Skins (British TV series): Series 2

-'Tony', directed by recurring actor Harry Enfield, sees Tony Stonem attend a university open day not long after taking an ecstasy tablet that awakens elements of his old personality.
+"Tony", directed by recurring actor Harry Enfield, sees Tony Stonem attend a university open day not long after taking an ecstasy tablet that awakens elements of his old personality.
 In a visual metaphor for Jungian psychology, a mysterious girl who is a projection of Tony's subconscious helps him conquer his mental impairments.
-His old self again, he confronts Michelle and Sid and tells them their relationship is 'wrong'.
+His old self again, he confronts Michelle and Sid and tells them their relationship is "wrong".

 With the Stonem parents unable to run the house, Effy takes over in episode seven.
-At her private school she befriends weird girl Pandora Moon (Lisa Backwell).
+At her private school, she befriends weird girl Pandora Moon (Lisa Backwell).
 She also resolves to solve her brother's and his friends' relationship problems.
-Cassie is hurting and turning to promiscuity, but through Effy's machinations, she and Sid get back together, as do Tony and Michelle.
+Cassie is hurting and turning to promiscuity, but, through Effy's machinations, she and Sid get back together, as do Tony and Michelle.

 Actor Daniel Kaluuya wrote "Jal", which sees her struggle with her pregnancy, while Chris is rushed to hospital with a subarachnoid haemorrhage.
 Meanwhile, Maxxie introduces his new boyfriend, James (Sean Verey).
 In "Cassie", Jal tells Chris she is having an abortion.
-Cassie feels without her eating disorder and other problems, she is disempowered; she is traumatised when Chris dies in her arms of a subarachnoid haemorrhage and flees to New York City.
+Cassie feels, without her eating disorder and other problems, she is disempowered; she is traumatised when Chris dies in her arms from the subarachnoid haemorrhage and flees to New York City.

 In the series finale, the gang get their A Level results, collectively mourn Chris and eventually part ways, with Sid following Cassie to New York (it is left ambiguous whether he finds her), Anwar moving with Maxxie and James to London, and Sketch left behind.
 The series ends with Effy in Tony's bed, revelling in the artwork of emotions she has created as she claims her top place in their social world, and also as series' lead in the upcoming series.